Aspose/releases.aspose.com/content/en/cells/cpp/_index.md

 {{< dbToolbar link="https://forum.aspose.com/c/cells" linktext=" Support Forum " >}}

-{{< Common/h2 text="About the Aspose.Cells C++ Library"  >}}
+## What is Aspose.Cells for C++ Library?

 [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) is a native C++ library to create, manipulate, process, and convert Microsoft Excel files without needing Microsoft Office or Automation.
-The Excel C++ API supports Excel 97-2003 (XLS), Excel 2007-2013/2016 (XLSX, XLSM, XLSB), OpenOffice XML, and other formats such as CSV, TSV, and more.
+The C++ Library supports Excel 97-2003 (XLS), Excel 2007-2013/2016 (XLSX, XLSM, XLSB), OpenOffice XML, and other formats such as CSV, TSV, and more.

+Aspose.Cells for C++ Library is a native assembly that can be deployed by simply copying it.
+You do not have to worry about other services or modules.

+Aspose.Cells for C++ Library allows you to work with the built-in as well as the custom document properties in Microsoft Excel.
+Supports high-quality conversion of Excel Workbooks to PDF/A compliant files.
+Work with formulas, pivot tables, worksheets, tables, ranges, charts, OLE objects and much more.

 It allows the developers to work with spreadsheet rows, columns, data, formulas, pivot tables, worksheets, tables, charts, and drawing objects from their own C++ applications.